pmem/rpma/THREAD_SAFETY.md

 2) each of the endpoints (`struct rpma_ep`) can be used by only one thread at the same time and
 3) each of the connections (`struct rpma_conn`) can be used by only one thread at the same time.

+**If the above assumptions are not met, thread safety of the librpma library is not guaranteed.**

 so **the most common scenarios** are following:
 1) on the active side: each thread creates and uses a separate connection (`struct rpma_conn`),
 2) on the passive side: the main thread establishes the connection but the rest of work (including connection shutdown) is done by a separate thread.